NimbleEdge/EnvisEdge/docs/source/tutorials/Tutorial-Part-5-data_loading_and_processing.rst

 Data Samplers
 -------------

-In this section we will discuss how to use the data samplers to create a dataset of a fixed size.
-We will walk through the following various types of data samplers like:
+In this section, we will discuss how to use the data samplers to create a dataset of a fixed size.
+We will walk through the following various types of data samplers:

 #.
 Sampler
 #.
 Batch Sampler